RA3PKJ/Quisk_modification/README.md

 Releases for Windows - http://ra3pkj.ru/page34.shtml

-For linux, first install the original version of Quisk according to the instructions from http://james.ahlstrom.name/quisk/docs.html, and then replace all files in the quisk folder from this repository.
+For linux, first install the original version of Quisk according to the instructions from http://james.ahlstrom.name/quisk/docs.html, and then replace all files in the quisk folder by taking from this repository.

 Remarks:
 27.04.2023 - I made changes according Quisk 4.2.18 (new from Jim)